A look at COVID-19 vaccinations in Canada on Friday, April 9, 2021

 Please note that Newfoundland and Labrador, P.E.I., Nova Scotia, New Brunswick and the territories typically do not report on a daily basis.

 Newfoundland and Labrador is reporting 23,284 new vaccinations administered over the past seven days for a total of 92,235 doses given.
 The province has administered doses at a rate of 176.145 per 1,000.
 In the province, 1.85 per cent (9,699) of the population has been fully vaccinated.
-There were zero new vaccines delivered to Newfoundland and Labrador for a total of 129,060 doses delivered so far.
-The province has received enough of the vaccine to give 25 per cent of its population a single dose.
-The province has used 71.47 per cent of its available vaccine supply.
+There were 15,640 new vaccines delivered to Newfoundland and Labrador for a total of 144,700 doses delivered so far.
+The province has received enough of the vaccine to give 28 per cent of its population a single dose.
+The province has used 63.74 per cent of its available vaccine supply.

-P.E.I. is reporting 9,225 new vaccinations administered over the past seven days for a total of 30,937 doses given.
+P.E.I. is reporting 5,784 new vaccinations administered over the past seven days for a total of 30,937 doses given.
 The province has administered doses at a rate of 195.027 per 1,000.
 In the province, 5.20 per cent (8,241) of the population has been fully vaccinated.
-There were zero new vaccines delivered to P.E.I. for a total of 39,585 doses delivered so far.
-The province has received enough of the vaccine to give 25 per cent of its population a single dose.
-The province has used 78.15 per cent of its available vaccine supply.
+There were 4,680 new vaccines delivered to P.E.I. for a total of 44,265 doses delivered so far.
+The province has received enough of the vaccine to give 28 per cent of its population a single dose.
+The province has used 69.89 per cent of its available vaccine supply.

-New Brunswick is reporting 35,004 new vaccinations administered over the past seven days for a total of 135,802 doses given.
-The province has administered doses at a rate of 174.096 per 1,000.
-In the province, 1.84 per cent (14,334) of the population has been fully vaccinated.
-There were zero new vaccines delivered to New Brunswick for a total of 190,485 doses delivered so far.
-The province has received enough of the vaccine to give 24 per cent of its population a single dose.
-The province has used 71.29 per cent of its available vaccine supply.
+New Brunswick is reporting 31,918 new vaccinations administered over the past seven days for a total of 142,858 doses given.
+The province has administered doses at a rate of 183.142 per 1,000.
+In the province, 1.95 per cent (15,219) of the population has been fully vaccinated.
+There were 21,060 new vaccines delivered to New Brunswick for a total of 211,545 doses delivered so far.
+The province has received enough of the vaccine to give 27 per cent of its population a single dose.
+The province has used 67.53 per cent of its available vaccine supply.

-Ontario is reporting 108,563 new vaccinations administered for a total of 2,834,784 doses given.
-The province has administered doses at a rate of 192.986 per 1,000.
-In the province, 2.22 per cent (326,360) of the population has been fully vaccinated.
-There were zero new vaccines delivered to Ontario for a total of 4,022,875 doses delivered so far.
+Ontario is reporting 105,382 new vaccinations administered for a total of 2,940,166 doses given.
+The province has administered doses at a rate of 200.16 per 1,000.
+In the province, 2.24 per cent (328,598) of the population has been fully vaccinated.
+There were 5,850 new vaccines delivered to Ontario for a total of 4,028,725 doses delivered so far.
 The province has received enough of the vaccine to give 27 per cent of its population a single dose.
-The province has used 70.47 per cent of its available vaccine supply.
+The province has used 72.98 per cent of its available vaccine supply.

-Manitoba is reporting 12,379 new vaccinations administered for a total of 234,509 doses given.
-The province has administered doses at a rate of 170.304 per 1,000.
-In the province, 4.79 per cent (66,012) of the population has been fully vaccinated.
-There were 2,340 new vaccines delivered to Manitoba for a total of 409,470 doses delivered so far.
+Manitoba is reporting 25,338 new vaccinations administered for a total of 259,847 doses given.
+The province has administered doses at a rate of 188.705 per 1,000.
+In the province, 4.92 per cent (67,716) of the population has been fully vaccinated.
+There were zero new vaccines delivered to Manitoba for a total of 409,470 doses delivered so far.
 The province has received enough of the vaccine to give 30 per cent of its population a single dose.
-The province has used 57.27 per cent of its available vaccine supply.
+The province has used 63.46 per cent of its available vaccine supply.

-Saskatchewan is reporting 10,437 new vaccinations administered for a total of 244,646 doses given.
-The province has administered doses at a rate of 207.476 per 1,000.
-In the province, 3.34 per cent (39,430) of the population has been fully vaccinated.
-There were zero new vaccines delivered to Saskatchewan for a total of 284,995 doses delivered so far.
-The province has received enough of the vaccine to give 24 per cent of its population a single dose.
-The province has used 85.84 per cent of its available vaccine supply.
+Saskatchewan is reporting 11,634 new vaccinations administered for a total of 256,280 doses given.
+The province has administered doses at a rate of 217.342 per 1,000.
+In the province, 3.41 per cent (40,250) of the population has been fully vaccinated.
+There were 46,990 new vaccines delivered to Saskatchewan for a total of 331,985 doses delivered so far.
+The province has received enough of the vaccine to give 28 per cent of its population a single dose.
+The province has used 77.2 per cent of its available vaccine supply.

-Alberta is reporting 23,986 new vaccinations administered for a total of 779,817 doses given.
-The province has administered doses at a rate of 177.149 per 1,000.
-In the province, 3.26 per cent (143,625) of the population has been fully vaccinated.
-There were zero new vaccines delivered to Alberta for a total of 1,078,215 doses delivered so far.
-The province has received enough of the vaccine to give 24 per cent of its population a single dose.
-The province has used 72.32 per cent of its available vaccine supply.
+Alberta is reporting 38,872 new vaccinations administered for a total of 818,689 doses given.
+The province has administered doses at a rate of 185.979 per 1,000.
+In the province, 3.50 per cent (154,017) of the population has been fully vaccinated.
+There were 130,740 new vaccines delivered to Alberta for a total of 1,208,955 doses delivered so far.
+The province has received enough of the vaccine to give 27 per cent of its population a single dose.
+The province has used 67.72 per cent of its available vaccine supply.

-British Columbia is reporting 38,905 new vaccinations administered for a total of 985,001 doses given.
-The province has administered doses at a rate of 191.949 per 1,000.
-In the province, 1.71 per cent (87,564) of the population has been fully vaccinated.
-There were 114,450 new vaccines delivered to British Columbia for a total of 1,403,510 doses delivered so far.
+British Columbia is reporting 40,018 new vaccinations administered for a total of 1,025,019 doses given.
+The province has administered doses at a rate of 199.747 per 1,000.
+In the province, 1.71 per cent (87,606) of the population has been fully vaccinated.
+There were zero new vaccines delivered to British Columbia for a total of 1,403,510 doses delivered so far.
 The province has received enough of the vaccine to give 27 per cent of its population a single dose.
-The province has used 70.18 per cent of its available vaccine supply.
+The province has used 73.03 per cent of its available vaccine supply.

-Yukon is reporting zero new vaccinations administered for a total of 37,969 doses given.
-The territory has administered doses at a rate of 909.851 per 1,000.
-In the territory, 33.10 per cent (13,812) of the population has been fully vaccinated.
+Yukon is reporting 813 new vaccinations administered for a total of 38,782 doses given.
+The territory has administered doses at a rate of 929.333 per 1,000.
+In the territory, 34.76 per cent (14,507) of the population has been fully vaccinated.
 There were zero new vaccines delivered to Yukon for a total of 51,400 doses delivered so far.
 The territory has received enough of the vaccine to give 120 per cent of its population a single dose.
-The territory has used 73.87 per cent of its available vaccine supply.
+The territory has used 75.45 per cent of its available vaccine supply.

 The Northwest Territories are reporting zero new vaccinations administered for a total of 38,574 doses given.
 The territory has administered doses at a rate of 854.939 per 1,000.
 In the territory, 32.07 per cent (14,471) of the population has been fully vaccinated.
 There were zero new vaccines delivered to the Northwest Territories for a total of 51,600 doses delivered so far.
 The territory has received enough of the vaccine to give 110 per cent of its population a single dose.
 The territory has used 74.76 per cent of its available vaccine supply.

-Nunavut is reporting zero new vaccinations administered for a total of 22,298 doses given.
-The territory has administered doses at a rate of 575.789 per 1,000.
-In the territory, 22.77 per cent (8,818) of the population has been fully vaccinated.
+Nunavut is reporting 567 new vaccinations administered for a total of 22,865 doses given.
+The territory has administered doses at a rate of 590.43 per 1,000.
+In the territory, 23.88 per cent (9,247) of the population has been fully vaccinated.
 There were zero new vaccines delivered to Nunavut for a total of 37,500 doses delivered so far.
 The territory has received enough of the vaccine to give 97 per cent of its population a single dose.
-The territory has used 59.46 per cent of its available vaccine supply.
+The territory has used 60.97 per cent of its available vaccine supply.

 *Notes on data: The figures are compiled by the COVID-19 Open Data Working Group based on the latest publicly available data and are subject to change.
 Note that some provinces report weekly, while others report same-day or figures from the previous day.
 Vaccine doses administered is not equivalent to the number of people inoculated as the approved vaccines require two doses per person.
 The vaccines are currently not being administered to children under 18 and those with certain health conditions.
 In some cases the number of doses administered may appear to exceed the number of doses distributed as some provinces have been drawing extra doses per vial.